Sebring, Florida: History

+2019 shooting

+On January 23, 2019, 21-year-old Sebring resident Zephen Xaver entered a SunTrust bank off of U.S. Route 27 wearing a ballistic vest under his sweatshirt and armed with a 9 mm handgun.
+Xaver forced five women inside to lie on the ground before fatally shooting them all.
+Xaver then had a 2-hour standoff with responding police before eventually agreeing to surrender, after which SWAT drove an armored vehicle through the front entrance of the bank and arrested him.

+A year later, after the bank was demolished, a new park was opened up in its place called Reflection Park.
+The park features a pentagon shaped plaque with sunbeams from the SunTrust logo emblazoned on it, with each side of the pentagon representing a life lost in the attack.

-Geography and climate
+Geography

 Sebring is located in northwestern Highlands County at 27°29′44″N 81°26′40″W. According to the Census Bureau, the city has a total area of 41.5 km2, 25.8 km2 of which are land and 15.7 km2 of which are water.
 Water comprises 37.8% of the city's total area.

 The city's geography is dominated by 9212 acre Lake Jackson, but 420 acre Dinner Lake and 137 acre Little Lake Jackson are also within the city limits.
 Highlands County has more than 84 lakes, most of which are located in unincorporated areas of the county.
 Sebring lies near the southern end of the Lake Wales Ridge, a chain of ancient islands that is the native habitat for many rare plants and animals.
 Most of the area is rural and part of the Florida scrub ecosystem, with smaller areas of hammocks and cypress swamps, similar to those found at Highlands Hammock State Park, 4 mi west of Sebring.

+Climate

 Sebring's climate is a humid subtropical climate (Köppen climate classification Cfa), with hot, humid summers and mild, dry winters.
 Unlike most places with a similar climate classification, Sebring's rainfall is clearly seasonal, with approximately 57 percent of the total rainfall occurring in the June–September summer period.
 However, the variation between the wettest and driest months does not reach the threshold required for climate classification Cwa, which requires the wettest month to have ten times the precipitation of the driest month.

 Demographics

+Sebring is the principal city of the Sebring, Florida Metropolitan Statistical Area.

+2010 and 2020 census

+As of the 2020 United States census, there were 10,729 people, 3,699 households, and 2,122 families residing in the city.

+As of the 2010 United States census, there were 10,491 people, 4,430 households, and 2,362 families residing in the city.